Find us on Instagram, where we sprinkle medical humor and knowledge into your weekly routine.

 Michael McClurkin, Harvard University

 "My sister was my first patient.
 Each time she scraped her knee I would make gauze pads out of soggy Kleenex and bandage her up.
 Fast-forwarding to college, I discovered I was passionate for teaching science.
 While volunteering at a local hospital, I realized that what I was really looking for was a doctor-patient relationship.
 In that unique interaction, we have the opportunity to empower our patients by educating them about something as valuable as their health.
-We are in a better position to teach people how to have better, longer lives.
 Who wouldn't want to be a part of that?"

 Amna Iftikhar, CUNY School of Medicine